bigscience-workshop/bigscience/train/tr11-176B-ml/README.md

     --position-embedding-type alibi \
 ```

-We use the added by us embedding norm which makes the training more stable at a small training slowdown cost and a tiny additional amount of memory.
+We use the added by us embedding layer norm which makes the training more stable at a small training slowdown cost and a tiny additional amount of memory.

 ```
     --embed-layernorm \